Subscribe to The Big Issue

 - If you can afford to do so, batch cook meals to get more food out of one cooking session, or cook several things at once when using your oven

 - Only boil as much water as you need

 - If you have a microwave, cooking food in it can save on energy.
 You can microwave a potato to bake it in far less time than using the oven, for example

 Support The Big Issue

-What help can I get with paying my heating bill?
+What help can I get with paying my energy bill?

-If you’re struggling to pay your heating bill, your first port of call should be your supplier.
+If you’re struggling to pay your energy bill, your first port of call should be your supplier.